What is an effects chain?

 Why is it better to adapt the effects included in a multiprocessor?

-Most multiprocessors are made for guitar players.
+Most effects processors are made for guitar players.
 The pre-integrated effects they contain are therefore designed for guitars.
-However, the guitar and the violin do not have the same acoustics.
+However, the guitar and the violin do not have the same frequencies.
 Their frequency range is different.
 You have to adapt the effect chains to your instrument to obtain the best possible sound quality.

 Construction of an effects chain with multiple effect pedals